JeremiahKaren/35percent.github.io/_posts/2020-08-15-shopping-centre-traders-expelled-by-regeneration.md

 ## Our campaign...

 Our campaign is to get Nassim, Shapoor, Edmund, Mohammad, Mohammed and their fellow traders new premises or suitable compensation for the loss of their businesses.
-The power to do this lies with Southwark Council, Delancey and University of the Arts London (UAL)
+The power to do this lies with Southwark Council, Delancey and University of the Arts London (UAL), but time is running out fast - the centre is due to close on 24 September.

 You can help us by emailing (Southwark at .....), (Delancey at...), (UAL at...)